 Early childhood education

-Early education is a term used to talk about young children being exposed to education.
-Even when your child is a baby, it is important to help read to them, sing with them and help them learn both your first language and English.
-There is research that shows children who speak two or more languages (are “billingual”) have more advantages than children who speak only one language.
-Early childhood education centers and daycare centers are available for infants through children age four or five.
+Early education is a term used to talk about young children learning.
+Even when your child is a baby, it is important to read to them, sing with them, and help them learn both your first language and English.
+There is research that shows children who are bilingual (speak 2 or more languages) have more advantages than children who speak only 1 language.
+Early childhood education centers and daycare centers are available for infants up to age 5 children.

-Preschool helps children (ages three and four) develop.
-Some schools will start children in preschool at 2 and a half.
-Preschool helps them be ready for school at age five or six.
+Preschool helps children younger than 5.
+Some schools will start children in preschool at 2½.
+Preschool helps them be ready for elementary school.
 One option for preschool is called Head Start.
 Preschool-aged children from low-income families can attend Head Start programs.
 Head Start is a low-cost preschool run by the government.
 You can search for a Head Start program near you.

-Children usually begin elementary school with kindergarten (K) at age five and continue through grade five or six.
-They leave elementary school around age ten or eleven.
+Children usually begin elementary school with kindergarten (K) at age 5.
+The next year is grade 1 and it goes up each year to grade 5.
+They finish elementary school around age 10 or 11.
 Children learn many subjects from one teacher in a single classroom.

 Middle school (also called junior high school)

-Middle school teaches students grades six through eight.
-They are around ages ten to 14.
+Middle school teaches students grades 6 through 8.
+They are around ages 10 to 14.
 Middle school students usually switch from classroom to classroom.
 They may have many different teachers in one school day.
-In smaller communities, children will not switch schools to go to middle school.
-They will keep going to elementary school.
+In some communities, children will not switch schools to go to middle school.
+They will keep going to the same elementary school.

 Students attend high school between the ages of 14 and usually 17 or 18.
+It goes from grade 9 through 12.
 The classes are arranged by subjects.
 A student may have many teachers in one day.
 Some students can take advanced classes.
 Some students can take classes that prepare them for work or for college.
 High schools have clubs, activities, sports, work-study arrangements, and other activities.

 School placement in the American education system